Public Speaking Resilience Using the 3 C’s

 Look, it doesn’t matter what the trigger is, or how altruistic or materialistic you’re feeling about it; if it works to make you feel more engaged and committed to your words, it will work.

-This idea of flipping a situation from a threat to a challenge instead, is something that’s been researched in detail, particularly by a great U.S. psychologist called Kelly McGonigal, who’s written a great book called “The Upside of Stress”.
-She’s also given, I think, a couple of TED Talks now.
+This idea of flipping a situation from a threat to a challenge instead, is something that’s been researched in detail.
+Particularly by a great U.S. psychologist called Kelly McGonigal, who’s written a great book called “The Upside of Stress”.
+She’s also given, I think, a couple of TED Talks now [here’s one].

 And best wishes with it.